 As mentioned above, when a person dies because of another’s negligence or reckless behavior, certain people may recover compensation for the accident and injury, in addition to other costs.

 However, not every person is entitled to file a wrongful death lawsuit.
-Pursuant to South Carolina’s wrongful death statute, the following people may file a wrongful death lawsuit in Orangeburg:
+Pursuant to state statutes, the following people may file a lawsuit on behalf of their decedent:

 - A spouse

 - A parent on behalf of their child

 - A child on behalf of their parent